ingadhoc/sale/sale_dummy_confirmation/README.rst

 To install this module, you need to:

+* Just install this module

 Configuration
 =============

 To configure this module, you need to:

+* Set sale_order_dummy_confirm = True on the companies you want to

 Usage
 =====

 To use this module, you need to:

+* Just confirm any order as you would do.
+No invoice or picking order will be generated

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas